 We will ensure that there are opportunities for:

 Daily dialogue with staff through an open door policy to support positive relationships between school and home.
-Additionally, appointments can be made to see class teachers or the SENCO if a concern needs to be raised by visiting the school office.
+Additionally, appointments can be made to see class teachers or the Inclusion Manager if a concern needs to be raised by visiting the school office.
 Strategies can be shared between school and home to ensure that children are able to make the maximum progress.

 Parent’s evenings are completed in the Autumn term and Spring term to discuss how your child has settled and their rates of progress, as well as their current achievements.